JonJagger/cyber-dojo/md/misc.md

   The name of the language as it appears in the create page (where you select your language and exercise) and also in the info displayed at the top-left of the test and dashboard pages.
   <br>Optional.
-Defaults to the name of the folder holding the `manifest.json` file.
+Defaults to the name of the language folder holding the
+  `manifest.json` file.
 - - - - - - - - - - - - - - - - - - - -
 `"display_test_name": string`